Sunday Services at 10:00am

 Someone must drink the cup.
-This morning, it is your choice this morning.
-Reject God and you can continue to live for yourself, as your own God, choosing to do your own thing and trusting that this will save you.
-But your sin remains on you, and you are still under His condemnation.
-Or repent, confess your sins, turn to Jesus as your Savior and Lord and watch Him drink the cup for you so that you might go free.
+This morning, it is your choice.
+You can reject God, and you can continue to live for yourself, as your own God, choosing to do your own thing and trusting that this will save you.
+But your sin will remain on you, and you will still be under His condemnation.
+Or you can repent, confess your sins, turn to Jesus as your Savior and Lord and watch Him drink the cup for you so that you might go free and have eternal life.

-The more you understand the depth of your sin, the more you understand and are transformed by what Christ did for you, the depth of His love, into a person of gratitude, joy, and love.
+And the more you understand the depth of your sin and what you deserve, the more you will be transformed by what Christ did for you, by the depth of His love, into a person of gratitude, joy, and love.

 Look at Jesus pouring out his heart to the Father, asking that if there be any other way to save us, that God would do that, but in the end trusting his Father.
 I tell you that there will be many times in your life when you find yourself in tears, like Jesus, crying out “if there is any other way, God…”, or like Jesus on the cross, feeling forsaken by God.
-We see Jesus here about to experience the worst possible punishment for sins that he did not commit, and he is able to say out of trust, “not my will but yours be done.”
-He knew that this great evil and suffering was going to be the very means by which God would save the world.
+In this last week of Jesus’ life, we see him experiencing the worst possible punishment for sins, sins that he did not commit, but he is able to say out of his trust in the Father, “not my will but yours be done.”
+He trusted that this great evil and suffering was going to be the very means by which God would save the world.
 He knew that if God allowed suffering, it would be for the purpose of salvation.

 Romans 8:1-4 - Therefore, there is now no condemnation for those who are in Christ Jesus, 2 because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death.
 3 For what the law was powerless to do in that it was weakened by the sinful nature, God did by sending his own Son in the likeness of sinful man to be a sin offering.
 And so he condemned sin in sinful man, 4 in order that the righteous requirements of the law might be fully met in us, who do not live according to the sinful nature but according to the Spirit.